steveloughran/engineering-proposals/qualifying-an-SDK-upgrade.md

 lack the ability to reject GET requests made with different etag versions, preventing S3A from detect and failing on any changes in files updated while being read

-The cloudstore `locatefiles` command uses the same
+The cloudstore `locatefiles` command uses the same listing classes as is used for scanning directory trees in MapReduce queries and Spark jobs where the set of input files is not already known.

 ```bash
 bin/hadoop jar $CLOUDSTORE locatefiles $BUCKET/incomplete